Diabetes, Heart Disease, & Stroke

 - How can I lower my chances of a heart attack or stroke if I have diabetes?

-- How do doctors diagnose heart disease in diabetes?
+- How do doctors diagnose heart disease in people with diabetes?

 - What are the warning signs of heart attack and stroke?